Home > How to Tips

 If you are using a Mac as a workstation, you will inevitably store confidential documents on your Mac.
 To prove them from unauthorized visiting, knowing how to password protect a file on Mac is a must for you.

-In this article, you will find easy and effective ways to lock your secret files with a password or an encryption method on Mac.
-Keep reading.
+This article from iBoysoft gives you 6 easy and effective ways to lock your secret files with a password or an encryption manner on your device so the files are only accessible to trusted and authorized users.
+Let's get started then!

-How to password protect files by creating a dmg folder on Mac
+1. How to password protect files by creating a dmg folder on Mac?

 1. Create a new folder and move all items into it for protection.